Facilitate Rescue Inc

-Fostering is a big responsibility and we ask that you consider the following before committing to foster.
-Please understand that by fostering you are committing to care for a living breathing animal.
-Many of the cats that come to our rescue are timid or have behavioral issues after being neglected or being in a shelter.
-We need fosters who are willing to take these animals into their homes and give them the time and love they need to become playful and happy animals!
-Additionally, as shelters are unhealthy environments we cannot guarantee the health of our foster animals.
-We always try to test them for serious conditions prior to putting them in a foster home.
-However, they often leave the shelter with colds, eye infections, or diarrhea, which of course we will treat.
+Fostering is a significant commitment as it involves caring for a living, breathing animal.
+Many of the cats that come to our rescue have either been neglected in their previous homes or surrendered to the shelter, which may result in them being timid or having behavioral issues.
+Therefore, we need fosters who are willing to take these animals into their homes and provide them with the time, attention, and love they require to become healthy and happy pets.
+Moreover, as shelters are not always healthy environments, we cannot guarantee the health of our foster animals.
+Before placing them with a foster, we try our best to test them for any serious conditions.
+However, they may leave the shelter with colds, eye infections, or diarrhea, which we will treat promptly.

 Where do foster cats come from?

-How does FRI find an adoptor for my foster cat?
+How does Facilitate Rescue find an adopter for my foster cat?

 How long do cats stay in foster care?